Office of community standards, rights, and responsibilities

 For more information regarding these trainings please email us at communitystandards@maine.edu or call us at 207.581.1406.

-Our staff work closely with the Deputy Title IX Coordinator and other staff members in our Title IX Student Services Office on matters related to, and covered under, Title IX (sexual assault, dating violence, interpersonal violence, pregnancy and parenting, and more).
-If you have a concern related to Title IX please reach out to their staff directly at um.titleix@miane.edu or visit their website for more resources.
+Our staff work closely with the Deputy Title IX Coordinator and other staff members in Title IX Student Services on matters related to, and covered under, Title IX (sexual assault, dating and domestic violence, interpersonal violence, pregnancy and parenting resources, and more).
+If you have a concern related to Title IX please reach out to their staff directly at um.titleix@maine.edu or visit their website for more resources.

 The Office of Community Standards, Rights, and Responsibilities collaborates with faculty in implementing and upholding the University of Maine System Academic Integrity Policy.
 More information and resources for Academic Integrity can be found on our Academic Integrity webpage.